DHTMLX/docs-todolist/docs/api/methods/setconfig_method.md

 ### Description

-@short: Sets a new configuration for the component
+@short: Sets a new configuration for the To Do List

 :::tip
 Using this method, you can change configuration of the To do list widget.
 The method changes only the parameters you passed
 :::

 :::info
-It is also possible to load data into the component via the method, but we recommend that you use the [parse()](api/methods/parse_method.md) method for this purpose
+It is also possible to load data into the To Do List via the method, but we recommend that you use the [parse()](api/methods/parse_method.md) method for this purpose
 :::

 ### Usage